 So, I researched and researched and researched some more.
 There are actually a ton of resources and help out there.
 Even though we’ve all been told that you need drilling and filling to stop and treat tooth decay, natural dentists and scientists have seen otherwise.
 I learned that Dr Westin A. Price, the man who pioneered work in understanding tooth decay causes, did several studies showing that tooth decay can be reversed with diet.
 I also read “Cure Tooth Decay” by Ramiel Nagel and I read everything that I could about healing diets including Traditional Chinese Medicine, Homeopathy, Essential Oils and anything else I could find about healthy teeth.
 Long story very short, we healed his tooth decay completely with no surgery!

-I need to add a quick note her about cause because this is important for long term success.
+I need to add a quick note here about cause because this is important for long term success.
 Tooth decay is simply nutritional deficiency or physical degeneration.
 To simplify further, we see tooth decay either when there is not sufficient nutrition in the diet (think starvation or very poor diet), or when we are not able to absorb nutrition properly (think chronic illness, food allergies, leaky gut, or inhibiting foods that contain phytic acid).
 Either way the minerals and nutrition necessary to maintain strong healthy teeth and enamel are not there.
 In Emmet’s case, he had gotten lyme disease, developed a leaky gut, and was also eating foods that were inhibiting nutrient absorption.

 Healing Tooth Decay Nutrition Basics:

 -Bone stock, bone stock, bone stock.
 Bone stock is a straight shot (literally) of minerals (calcium, magnesium, phosphorus and trace minerals) and contains collagen which aids in mineralization.
 Bone stock is also essential for healing the mucosal lining of the gut.
 If you don’t already use bone stock for general health, you should.
 If you are a pescatarian, consider using fish stock.
 Here is my bone stock recipe and Here is a Vegan "bone stock" recipe for vegans and vegetarians.

 -Removing Grains from the diet including quinoa.
-Grains are high in phytic acid (phytic acid) binds to minerals making them not available to us, learn more HERE) and are relatively inflammatory depending on preparation.
+Grains are high in phytic acid (phytic acid binds to minerals making them not available to us, learn more HERE) and are relatively inflammatory depending on preparation.
 They also raise the pH in your body and take the place of other more nourishing foods.
 When you move out of the critical acute phase of tooth decay, you can consider adding back grains that are prepared by soaking and sprouting.

 -Consider removing legumes from the diet.
 If you're a vegetarian, and need legumes in your diet, be sure to properly prepare all legumes by sprouting and cooking well.
 This decreases the phytic acid and improves your absorption of minerals.
 Choose legumes with lower phytic acid.

--Soak and sprout all of your nuts and seeds.
+-Soak and sprout your nuts and seeds.
 There are many great ways to use and prepare sprouted nuts.
 My favorite is to dry sprouted nuts on a low temperature.
 They're super crunchy, easy to digest, easy to absorb, and don't mess with your digestion!
 Be sure that nuts and seeds are not too large a part of your diet.

 -Add vitamin D3, vitamin K2, and fermented cod liver oil to your diet everyday.
 We used Green Pasture fermented cod liver oil.
 It’s a well know brand in the healing teeth naturally community.
 Remember that vitamins D3 and K2 are fat soluble, so you don’t want to over do it.
-Consider giving the highest dose until you see the tooth decay start to decrease.
+Consider giving the recommended dose until you see the tooth decay start to decrease.
 Don’t forget your other fat soluble vitamins A and E!

 -Eat pastured animal products including eggs, meat and yes dairy.
 We don’t eat dairy in our regular diet, but we added raw dairy to Emmet’s diet while we were healing his teeth.
 Because he doesn’t do great with dairy, I was sure to give him raw fermented or cultured dairy only.
 We also used Green Pasture butter oil to maximize the fats from the dairy and minimize dairy proteins like casein and whey.
 If you are vegan, be sure to implement the other nutrition recommendations to minimize the effects of phytic acid.

 Remove sugary foods (a little fruit is ok especially berries) and only consume small amounts (up to one TB a day) of raw honey or organic grade B maple syrup.
 Sugar feeds oral bacteria and is highly acidic, decalcifying teeth.
 Avoid vitamins with sugar.
 Xylitol vitamins are great for kids and great for the teeth.